Azure/fleet/docs/troubleshooting/README.md

 - Alternatively, you can also join a third member cluster.

 ## How can I debug when my CRP ClusterResourcePlacementApplied condition is set to false?

+### Common scenarios:
+ - When the CRP is unable to propagate resources to a selected cluster due to the resource already existing on the cluster and not being managed by the fleet controller.
+ - When the CRP is unable to propagate resource to selected due to another CRP already managing the resource for selected cluster with a different apply strategy.

 ### Investigation steps: